tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Relying parties can use this information to detect downgrade attempts and enforce continuity by rejecting traditional-only certificates during that period.

 Other mechanisms may complement this approach.
-For example, browser vendors or operating system platforms could maintain and distribute curated lists of domains known to use PQC-capable authentication, similar to mechanisms used by Safe Browsing.
+For example, relying parties could maintain and distribute curated lists of domains known to use PQC-capable authentication, similar to mechanisms used by Safe Browsing.
 Such mechanisms could automatically enforce downgrade resistance for public domains.